today, a friend reminded me of a lesson i've learned while cruising through this world of acting.

 many, many months ago, i had the honor of being a featured vocalist at an annual fundraiser for Paul Newman's Westport Country Playhouse. thanks to the incomparable Q Smith, i was onstage with amazingness:(mm-hm.
 Julia Roberts.)

-after the event, all the performers and guests were invited to an AMAZING catered dinner.
+after the event, all the performers and guests were invited to a catered dinner.

 a beat non-skipped, i went over to introduce myself and have a brief chat. took a photo: